stratosphereips/StratosphereTestingFramework/README.md

 ### TODO
+- Add less to the listing of -p of detections
 - The proxy connections (like htbot) maybe be detected by the ratio of in/out bytes of argus
 - argus is not detected when installed as root.
 Make the link
 - When deleting a dataset, not all the group of models are deleted